InnoDB full-text indexes are described under

 to disk (to the auxiliary index tables).
 You can query the

-table to view tokenized data for recently inserted rows.
+tokenized data for recently inserted rows.

 The caching and batch flushing behavior avoids frequent updates to auxiliary index tables, which could result in concurrent access issues during busy insert and update times.
 The batching technique also avoids multiple insertions for the same word, and minimizes duplicate entries.
 Instead of flushing each word individually, insertions for the same word are merged and flushed to disk as a single entry, improving insertion efficiency while keeping auxiliary index tables as small as possible.